Using Dedicated Load Balancers with RackConnect

 This is the method to use if you want Auto Scale to use RackConnect with F5 load balancers.
 Read more about this on the Auto Scale Tips and How To's page about cloud bursting.

-Note: If you are using Next Gen Cloud Servers, you can now update a cloud server's metadata at any time to add/remove cloud servers from load balancer pools.
+NOTE: If you are using next generation Cloud Servers, you can now update a cloud server's metadata at any time to add/remove cloud servers from load balancer pools.
 These metadata updates can be made via the My.Rackspace.com Customer Portal, Cloud Control Panel, or Cloud Server's API.

 Option 2 — Name Match: Before you create your cloud servers, provide Rackspace with the preferred names and the pool(s) to associate with your cloud servers.
 Currently, you must configure this through a ticket request to your Support team.